Y-Tree Trajectory Detrending & Spectral Analysis

 gx <- gam(x ~ s(t, bs = "cr"), data = ants, method = "GCV.Cp")

 The slow trajectory shape has some characteristic length scale Lbend.
-A cutoff at spatial frequency fcut = 1 / Lbend plays the same role as a spline detrend: power below the cutoff is “trend” and is ignored; power above the cutoff is candidate behavioral structure.
-Drag the Lbend slider to move the cutoff.
+The divide at spatial frequency fcut = 1 / Lbend reaches the same end as a spline detrend without fitting or subtracting anything: power below it is the tree, power above it is candidate behavioral structure.
+Drag the Lbend slider to move the divide.
+What you are looking for is energy crossing to the right of the dashed line as the load approaches the fork.

 Tree with samples